 Currently, Good Ventures does not employ full-time staff.
 Instead, we largely rely on the research and recommendations of two organizations with which we partner closely: the Open Philanthropy Project and GiveWell.

 The Open Philanthropy Project advises major donors on how to maximize the impact of their giving.
 It identifies outstanding giving opportunities, makes grants, follows the results, and publishes its findings.

 GiveWell finds outstanding giving opportunities and publishes the full details of its analysis to help donors decide where to give.
 It recommends a small number of “top charities” that deliver evidence-backed, cost-effective and scalable programs.

 Our Focus Areas

 Our grantmaking in partnership with the Open Philanthropy Project focuses on causes that stand out on three criteria: importance, neglectedness and tractability.
 Current major focus areas include:

 - Farm animal welfare

 - Potential risks from advanced artificial intelligence

 In choosing focus areas, the Open Philanthropy Project casts a wide net, considering a wide variety of causes and incorporating lessons from the history of philanthropy as well as the work of other major foundations today.
 Learn more about how the Open Philanthropy Project chooses focus areas here.

 Our grantmaking in partnership with GiveWell focuses on global health and development, specifically on GiveWell’s top charities and “incubation grants,” which are aimed at identifying future top charities.

-In 2016, Good Ventures funded $126 million in grants recommended by the Open Philanthropy Project, including $63 million to GiveWell’s top charities, standout charities, and incubation grants.
+In 2017, Good Ventures funded $314 million in grants recommended by the Open Philanthropy Project, including $124 million to GiveWell’s top charities, standout charities, and incubation grants.
 (These grants generally appear in both the Good Ventures and Open Philanthropy Project grants databases.)